Speakers’ Corner gives you a preview of the voices you’ll hear at upcoming PI events, straight from the people shaping fashion and footwear.

 6) Inspiring person or project?

-Two people / groups.
-One, on a more personal side is Brett Golliff who was a speaker at Stride last year.
+Two people/groups.
+One, on a more personal side, is Brett Golliff who was a speaker at Stride last year.
 He’s become not only a great friend in design, but a mentor who helps me manage a lot of thoughts and concerns of my own.
-Secondarily, I love what Myles O’Meally does with his studio Arete Create in Amsterdam.
+Second, I love what Myles O’Meally does with his studio Arete Create in Amsterdam.
 He’s built something so magical in the footwear industry with great people around him.
 It’s something inspiring for sure.

 7) Finish this sentence: In 2026 great footwear design will be…